queenstown new zealand - Skyline Queenstown in Queenstown, New Zealand

 The ride takes perhaps five minutes or so.
 The gondola swung a bit, but not too badly.
 There were sheep grazing on the mountain.

 Once I was at the top of Skyline Queenstown, I checked out the huge entertainment complex at the summit.
-There’s a restaurant with large windows looking down over Queenstown, plus a cafe and ice cream shop.
+There’s a restaurant with large windows overlooking Queenstown, a cafe, and an ice cream shop.

 There is also an outdoor deck that rings the building, so you can get an even better view.
 Yes, that’s a bungee jumping platform.
 No, there’s no way I would ever do it.